Tampa mayor on mystery killer: 'Bring me his head'

 "We're not using the word 'serial killer' yet because we just don't have enough evidence," Buckhorn said.
 "We're not afraid of that word -- if we think that that's true, we'll be happy to say it.
 But we've got to connect the dots."

-As the investigation goes on, Dugan said there will be a large police presence in Seminole Heights.
-Dugan encouraged people in the neighborhood to turn on their porch lights and keep an eye on the streets.
+As the investigation develops, Dugan said there will be a large police presence in Seminole Heights.
+He urged residents to turn on their porch lights and keep an eye on the streets.

 The city has cleared alleys, added streetlights and cut undergrowth to ensure visibility